-It wasn’t all that long ago when the only choosing a mower simply consisted of deciding which brand of gas mower to go for.
+It wasn’t all that long ago when choosing a mower simply consisted of deciding which brand of gas mower to go for.
 Sure, electric mowers existed, but they were pretty much useless and a bit of a gimmick.

 Not so any more!
 Technology has come a long way in the past 10 years and battery and corded electric mowers are now viable alternatives.